Vandalism on Wikipedia: Seigenthaler incident

-In May 2005, a user edited the biographical article about John Seigenthaler Sr. so that it contained several false and defamatory statements.
+In May 2005, a user edited the biographical article about John Seigenthaler such that it contained several false and defamatory statements.
 The inaccurate claims went unnoticed between May and September 2005, after which they were discovered by Victor S. Johnson Jr., a friend of Seigenthaler.
 Wikipedia content is often mirrored at sites such as Answers.com, which means that incorrect information can be replicated alongside correct information through a number of websites.
 Such information can develop a misleading air of authority because of its presence at such sites:

 Then [Seigenthaler's] son discovered that his father's hoax biography also appeared on two other sites, Reference.com and Answers.com, which took direct feeds from Wikipedia.
 It was out there for four months before Seigenthaler realized and got the Wikipedia entry replaced with a more reliable account.
 The lies remained for another three weeks on the mirror sites downstream.